 With summer just around the corner and schools set to break up for the six-week summer holiday, many parent’s thoughts are beginning to turn towards how to keep their teenagers occupied.
 But for wealthy families, it’s not just about ensuring their time is filled while parents are at work, but about ensuring it’s used wisely – and that as well as having plenty of fun, they come out of it with new skills and experiences that will set them up for the future.

-Whilst spending time with friends in the great outdoors is an excellent way to build social skills and independence, taking up hobbies like sailing, horse-riding and archery can help to boost confidence and self-belief – and anything that doesn’t involves sitting around in front of a screen will serve them far better than watching TV, scrolling social media and playing games online ever could.
+Whilst spending time with friends in the great outdoors is an excellent way to build social skills and independence, taking up hobbies like sailing, horse-riding and archery can help to boost confidence and self-belief – and anything that doesn’t involve sitting around in front of a screen will serve them far better than watching TV, scrolling social media and playing games online ever could.
+And if you have a family holiday planned, ensuring your children enjoy some enriching experiences along the way will set them up well and help them grow into well-rounded individuals, whether it’s seeking out kid’s activities on the Gold Coast of Australia or enrolling them in kid’s camp on your South African safari.

-So, if money is no object and you want to know that your teenager’s time is being well-spent this summer, then here are some great ideas to set them off on the right track.
+If money is no object and you want to know that your teenager’s time is being well spent this summer, then here are some great ideas to set them off on the right track.
 Each of these activities promises hours of enjoyment, and they’ll come out of them with something to show for it at the end of the holidays, too.

 Glamping